 When we think of strong materials, the first thing that comes to mind is impact resistance.
 We will get to that soon, but first, let us take a look at another common enemy of your building, which is elemental damage.
 Many of the tests are standardized by ASTM International, an organization devoted to ensuring the performance of a wide range of products.

 We might get a tan from the sun, but bright rays can suck the color out of many materials.
 Even the darkest or brightest of colors can fade over long exposure to UV light, and if ACM’s finish could not stand the heat, their bold look would be short-lived.

-When testing UV resistance, color change is measured with units called Delta E, calculated from a formula that compares a pair of color scales.
+When testing UV resistance, the color change is measured with units called Delta E, calculated from a formula that compares a pair of color scales.
 To put things into perspective, Delta E has to reach 2.3 before the naked eye can detect any variation.
 This testing is classified as ASTM D2244.

-ACM from Alcotex–a popular manufacturer–faced this ten year test of direct UV exposure, and saw at most 5 Delta E units of change.
+ACM from Alcotex–a popular manufacturer–faced this ten-year test of direct UV exposure and saw at most 5 Delta E units of change.
 Alpolic–another manufacturer in the space–passed this test with similar results.

 Corrosives eat away at materials over long exposure to a variety of elements.
 When you are seeking a reliable cladding product for your building, this simply cannot happen.
 That is why ACM has been layered, coated, and finished with corrosion resistance at the forefront.
 This heightens one of aluminum’s key attributes: this is a metal that–unlike others, such as steel–will not rust.